yguitton/training-material/topics/epigenetics/tutorials/methylation-seq/tutorial.md

 >    >
 >    > > <solution-title></solution-title>
 >    > > 1.
 The attentive audience of the theory part knows: Every C-meth stays a C and every normal C becomes a T during the bisulfite conversion.
 >    > > 2.
 Yes it is.
-Always be careful and have the specific characteristics of your data in mind during the interpretation of FastQC results.
+Always be careful and have the specific characteristics of your data in mind during the interpretation of Falco results.
 >    > {: .solution }
 >    {: .question}
 >